cadicallegari/user/README.md

 ### Dual write problem

-The current solution for publishing events has the dual write problem.
+For simplicity, the current solution for publishing events has the dual write problem.

 Among other solutions for this problem, we can highlight two, `Listen yourself`and `Outbox pattern`.